galashri/094295_hw2/README.md

 The assignment is to produce the best accuracy score of ResNet50 predefined model by manipulating a basic set of train and validation data.

 In this repo we attached our attempts, code, base dataset and best produced data set.

+We attached a "manual cleaning.csv" file indicates which images we deleted and which we set to the correct label.